 Choosing social login providers for your community

 You can offer your community members as many social login providers as you want.
-But this is a bad idea, leading to choice paralysis, a cluttered interface and ultimately a poor user experience.
+But this is a bad idea, leading to choice paralysis, a cluttered interface and a poor user experience.
 Best practice is to offer between one and three options.

 Choosing which service to use will depend on the nature of your online community.
 Facebook is often a good choice simply because of its massive adoption across the globe.